Wrongful Termination in Colorado

 Your employer can’t fire you for certain protected activities.
 For example, your employer can’t fire you for taking medical leave, or for participating in an investigation of job violations and wage violations.
 Additionally, filing a complaint with the EEOC, or informing your employer about discrimination or harassment, are not fireable offenses.

-Under Colorado statutes, public and private-sector whistleblowers receive protections from retaliation.
+Under Colorado statutes, public and private-sector whistleblowers receive protection from retaliation.
 For public employees, any employee who provides or discloses information regarding illegal policies or actions not in the public interest must not face retaliation.
 Private-sector employees also receive protection from retaliation.
 However, they have to first provide information directly to their supervisor before disclosing it to an outside source.

-There are some states that also prevent employee termination for taking time off to vote, perform jury duties, or serve in the military.
+Some states also prevent employee termination for taking time off to vote, perform jury duties, or serve in the military.
 You also have some protection if your employer has fired you for reporting a violation of safety laws or environmental regulations.

 What To Do If You’ve Been Wrongfully Terminated in Colorado